cooper-org/cooper/docs/source/constrained_optimization.md

 $\mathcal{L}(\vx,\vlambda, \vmu)$ is concave in $\vlambda$ and $\vmu$ regardless of the convexity properties of $f$, $\vg$, and $\vh$.
 :::

 An argmin-argmax point of the Lagrangian corresponds to a solution of the original CMP {cite:p}`boyd2004convex`.
-We refer to finding such a point as the **Lagrangian approach** to solving a constrained minimization problem. **Cooper** is primarily designed to solve constrained optimization problems using the Lagrangian approach, and it also implements alternative formulations such as the {py:class}`~cooper.formulation.AugmentedLagrangianFormulation` (see {doc}`formulations`).
+We refer to finding such a point as the **Lagrangian approach** to solving a constrained minimization problem. **Cooper** is primarily designed to solve constrained optimization problems using the Lagrangian approach, and it also implements alternative formulations such as the {py:class}`~cooper.formulation.AugmentedLagrangian` (see {doc}`formulations`).

 :::{admonition} Why does **Cooper** use the Lagrangian approach?
 **Cooper** is designed for solving constrained optimization problems that arise in deep learning applications.
 These problems are often **nonconvex** and **high-dimensional**, and may require **estimating constraints stochastically** from mini-batches of data.
 The Lagrangian approach is well-suited to these problems for several reasons: